The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Approaches to Transaction Ordering

 Blockchains have so far not come under direct regulatory supervision by the federal government.
 Blockchains propose their own rules, and there are mechanisms for comment and approval by the stakeholders in the blockchain.
 Ethereum governance takes place off-chain.
 Proposals are distributed, commented upon, and then approved by a set of core developers.\footnote{\url{https://ethereum.org/en/governance/}} The Ethereum Foundation clearly recognizes MEV as a problem, but none of the potential reforms, e.g. EIP-7732\footnote{https://eips.ethereum.org/EIPS/eip-7732} which decouples execution and consensus validation, have not been adopted.

 The Ethereum network infrastructure is by design more decentralized.
 Any user can run a node, and the clients, such as Geth, contain a transaction pool (mempool) which will distribute pending transactions from other nodes.
-As many as 30\% of transactions are now private and are never shared with the mempool though.\footnote{This result is from research by Blocknative from August 2024. \url{https://www.blocknative.com/blog/ethereum-private-transactions-the-flippening}}
+In a sample of over 35 million transactions in our data set, we find that on average just over 98\% of finalized block transactions are found within the public mempool.\footnote{\cite{Capponi_JFE} find private pool adoption prior to the merge stabilized at nearly 50\%.}

 We rely on mempool data from BlockNative through January 2025,\footnote{\url{https://www.blocknative.com/ethernow-sunset}} and from February 2025, ethPandaOps.\footnote{\url{https://ethpandaops.io/data/xatu/schema/mempool_/}} Both sources provide Mainnet transaction hashes and timestamps for the arrival of the transaction in different geographic mempools.